Burnout

 Sustainable Stress Solutions

-Changing your relationship so that you’re in control even when it seems like there’s no way you can be.
+Changing your relationship so that you’re in control even when it seems there’s no way you can be.
 The trite saying, the only thing we can count on is death and taxes.
 But I think we should also add stress to the list too.
 It will always be a part of life.

-Things will pop-up unexpectedly like:
+Things will pop up unexpectedly, like:

 • The dog eats another sock and needs to go to the vet.